RhoDARTS: Differentiable Quantum Architecture Search with Density Matrix Simulations: Supplements to the state initialization task

 \subsection{Quantum circuit for GHZ states}

 The quantum circuit to generate the 3-qubit GHZ state is shown in Fig.~\ref{fig:ghz-circ}.
 This can be generalized to $n>3$ qubits by adding additional CNOT gates targeting the additional qubits, like how the circuit in Fig.~\ref{fig:bell-circuit} generalizes to the circuit in Fig.~\ref{fig:ghz-circ}.

-In our experiments, we used $\rho$DARTS to search for circuits to generate the $n$-qubit GHZ states with $m=2n$ layers.
-Figures \ref{fig:ghz-2},~\ref{fig:ghz-3},~\ref{fig:ghz-4},~\ref{fig:ghz-5}~and~\ref{fig:ghz-6} illustrate the best circuits found by $\rho$DARTS to produce the 2-6 qubit GHZ states.
-The rotation gates with angles $|\theta|<0.01$ are omitted from these circuits.
+In our circuit search space, each layer consists of a sequence of gates ordered by the qubit index that they target.
+Under this structure, the GHZ circuits can fit in a circuit with exactly one layer.
+However, the circuits that can generate the GHZ state in one layer form a very small part of the search space.
+The first gate must be $\op{R}_y$, the next gate must be a CNOT whose control is the first qubit.
+The next gate must also be a CNOT gate whose control is any of the previous two qubits, and so on.
+The fraction of circuits that can produce GHZ states in the search space is